grimace/Datanucleus-Cassandra-Plugin/README.txt

 Currently version 0.804 is supported.

 You will also need to manually install the cassandra depdenencies.
 The next release will manually install all required jars during the build process.
+I have uploaded our custom build of Pelops.
+The current version on github has changed significantly.
+This plugin will be refactored in the next release to use the new client.

 USAGE: